 The fourth, and last, section in your report should measure team productivity, comparing actual progress made over the past week to what was estimated in the previous status report.

 Praise teams for notable achievements, and call attention to incomplete tasks.
 A good way to structure this section is to list:

-- Tasks scheduled for last week: Include all the tasks your team estimated they could complete.
+- Tasks scheduled for last week: Include all tasks your team estimated they could complete.

-- Tasks completed last week: List all the tasks your team actually completed.
+- Tasks completed last week: List all tasks your team actually completed.